Our People

 Senior Research Officer

-Caroline is a Senior Research Officer in the Health Services Research Team.
-Caroline is a qualitative researcher with a PhD from QUT, Faculty of Health, School of Public Health and Social Work.
+Caroline is a Senior Research Fellow in the Health Services Research Team.
+Caroline is a qualitative researcher with a PhD in Public Health and Social Work.
 Her PhD focused on the micro-processes involved in implementing Dementia Friendly Community principles locally in Queensland.
 She has over 10 years’ experience in community services and community development programs, specialising in co-design, person centered dementia and aged care.
-Caroline’s current research interests include phenomenology (lived experience) and participatory research methods towards research translation.
+Caroline’s current research interests include phenomenology (lived experience), participatory research methods and implementation science.
 She is passionate about supporting the wellbeing and autonomy of people living with dementia and their families to maintain and support their quality of life and independence.

 Dr Elizabeth Martin